awxkee/pic-scale/README.md

 ### Fastest paths using SIMD

-Despite all implementations are fast, not all the paths are implemented using SIMD, theere paths are slower.
+Despite all implementations are fast, not all the paths are implemented using SIMD, therefore some paths are slower.
 Here is a table which shows what's implemented with SIMD.

 `~` - Partially implemented